Cotton Duck Fabric

 Cotton duck is classified according to weight, on a scale of 1 to 10.
 The lower the number of the cloth is, the heavier the weight of the fabric, and vice-versa.
 The textile industry has created a nearly uniform measure of cotton ducks, according to weight and thickness.
 Some numbering systems go up to 12, with higher numbers being used for shopping bags and shower curtains and lower numbers used as covers in tents, boats and sandbags.

 In some cases, each grade of cotton duck may be called by a name, but typically a scale is used in the textile industry.

-As a durable, inexpensive fabric, cotton duck is popular for many different applications.
+As a durable, inexpensive fabric, it is popular for many different applications.
 It is easy to care for, and simple to dye and sew.
 It is also breathable and treatable.

-Cotton duck is unfortunately prone to mildew and can also stretch and weaken if it gets wet.
+Unfortunately fabric is prone to mildew and can also stretch and weaken if it gets wet.
 For this reason, cotton duck must be treated with weatherproofing products for use in the outdoors.

 As a natural fibre, cotton duck does not require a lot of petroleum to produce.
 However, the manufacture of cotton is hard on the environment because it requires considerable amounts of water and pesticides to grow and produce.

 It can be easily dyed and is also machine washable and easy to dry.
 Although a notably stiff fabric, it softens with repeated washings.